MyExperimentalProjects/sturdy-spork/hashmaps/HappyNumber.md

 ## Happy Number

-"_Did you know a number could be happy :D or sad :( ?_"
+**Did you know a number could be happy :smile: or sad :disappointed: ?**

 Write an algorithm to determine if a number is "happy".